ethanbergstrom/Croze/README.md

 Croze is a simple PowerShell Crescendo wrapper for HomeBrew

 ## Requirements
-In addition to PowerShell 5.1+ and an Internet connection on a Windows machine, HomeBrew must also be installed.
+In addition to PowerShell 7+ and an Internet connection on a Windows machine, [HomeBrew](https://brew.sh/) must also be installed.

 ## Install Croze
 ```PowerShell